Mecosta County Trails

 The Hungerford Recreation Area in Big Rapids has separate trails for people to enjoy horseback riding, mountain biking, hiking, snowshoeing or cross country skiing.
 For horseback riders there are 35 miles of trails in the recreation area and for hikers and bikers, two loop to create a 10 mile trail.
 Trails accommodate either less experienced riders up to those looking for more of a challenge from hilly to very hilly.

 Explore 200 acres at the White Pine Valley Recreation Area located in Paris Michigan.
 This is a great place for mountain bike groups, hikers, cross county skiers and snowshoer's to explore and enjoy.
+To access this trail that is located just east of Paris from Northland Drive, turn east on Hoover Drive, north on 205th Ave, east on 22 Mile, and the parking lot is on the north side of the road.

 For those looking to experience a different kind of ride, the Muskegon River runs through Mecosta County.
 Canoe, kayak, pontoon or tube down this scenic waterway.
 Enjoy a few hours or an entire afternoon.
 Rentals are available in the area for canoes, kayaks, and tubes or for pontoon boats.